-Biting Back – Art for a Good Paws is our response to how the Guggenheim handled the ‘Dogs Who Cannot Touch Each Other,’ video from the Art And China After 1989 exhibit.
+In 2017, Biting Back – Art for a Good Paws wanted to do something positive as a response to how the Guggenheim handled the ‘Dogs Who Cannot Touch Each Other,’ video from the Art And China After 1989 exhibit.
 For those of you who aren’t aware of the piece, it demonstrates actual animal cruelty, and the Guggenheim considers it “art.”
 Although the piece was removed from the exhibit after massive petitions, traditional protesting, and an outpouring of people expressing general disgust via social media, the Guggenheim claims to only have pulled the piece for their own safety, not due to any other ethical reason.
 Our goal with Biting Back is to express our own social message— one that displays only the love for animals NOT cruelty.
-Let’s spin this into a positive message, and raise money for animal charity with art!

 WHO WE ARE